hetmankp/mcmerge/README.md

 For advanced usage the way the contour is built up may be understood by breaking it up into several steps.
 The key to keep in mind here is that first the new edge is traced out and trimmed by comparing it to already existing edge data in the contour file, and then the resulting new edge data formed in this way is added to the contour file that already exists.

-1. First the type of merging to be performed with the edge about to be traced is specified.
+1. First the type of merging to be performed with the edge about to be traced is specified with __-t__/__--type__.
 Note that the 'ocean' type isn't a type on its own but rather specifies whether terrain removed below sea level should be filled with water instead of air, in association with other merge types.
-2. The chunks defining both sides of the desired edge are selected.
+2. The chunks defining both sides of the desired edge are selected with __-s__/__--select__.
 These may be either:
    * union        - chunks from both the existing and new edge being added
    * intersection - only chunks present in both the existing and the new edge
    * difference   - only chunks present in the new edge but not the old one
    * missing      - selects every chunk from the old edge in the same location wherever a chunk is missing in the provided world
-3. Once the chunks defining the edge have been selected, the type of merge (as specified in step #1) will be applied to those edges chunks.
+3. Once the chunks defining the edge have been selected, the type of merge (as specified in step #1) will be applied to those edges chunks with __-j__/__--join__.
 Again, this is one of:
    * add          - both the merge type from the existing and the new edge are used
    * replace      - for the chunks from the new edge, only use the new merge type
    * transition   - this is mostly like 'replace' however it attempts to perform an 'add' on the chunks where the old and new edges meet and does some additional smoothing for a nice transition between the two
-4. Finally once the new edge is fully defined with steps 1-3, it is either added to the contour data along with the old data using --combine, or it replaces the old data entirely by using --discard.
+4. Finally once the new edge is fully defined with steps 1-3, it is either added to the contour data along with the old data using __-c__/__--combine__, or it replaces the old data entirely by using __-d__/__--discard__.

 NOTE: All these option values may be abbreviated by using only the leading letters (or even letter).

 ### merge
-There are two filters available that may be specified with --filter (or individually with --filter-river and --filter-even), there is 'smooth' and 'gauss'.
+There are two filters available that may be specified with __-f__/__--filter__ (or individually with __--filter-river__ and __--filter-even__), there is 'smooth' and 'gauss'.
 The 'smooth' filter is the default (it's a perfect frequency filter).
 The gaussian filter gives more regular results and can perform much stronger smoothing, however it also tends to give more boring looking results.
+There are also multiple options to select the strength of the filtering.

-You can also fiddle with how wide the river and the valley the river flows through are, the height of the river and the height of the river bank (specified with --valley-height), and the sea level at which water will be placed.
+You can also fiddle with how wide the river and the valley the river flows through are, the height of the river and the height of the river bank (specified with __--valley-height__), and the sea level at which water will be placed.
 There are options to control how the river weaves.
 There's also an option for how much the river and valley should be narrowed when a river flows on both sides of a chunk.
-Finally, the --cover-depth option specifies the depth of blocks that are taken from the surface of the unmerged areas and used as the new surface for the carved out valley.
+Finally, the __--cover-depth__ option specifies the depth of blocks that are taken from the surface of the unmerged areas and used as the new surface for the carved out valley.

-While the merge command will by default perform both shifting and merging operations, either one of these can be skipped with the --no-shift and --no-merge options respectively.
+While the merge command will by default perform both shifting and merging operations, either one of these can be skipped with the __--no-shift__ and __--no-merge__ options respectively.

 Happy merging!